mahmod-elgendy/EGX30-Stock-Price-Prediction/README.md

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to fork the repo, open an issue, or submit a pull request.

----
-📢 **Stay tuned for updates as we enhance prediction accuracy and bring more features!** 🚀